 It began last year when she sent everyone a tuna can for Hanukkah.
 The cans were empty — either a plus or a minus, depending on your opinion of tuna fish — and haphazardly adorned.
 Some were lined with cotton balls, some with felt; some with what appeared to be bits of old socks.
-You either got a tuna can with used gift-wrapping paper taped around the outside, or one that was entirely undisguised and looked exactly like what it was: albacore or light, solid or chunky, packed in water or in oil.
+You either got a tuna can with used gift-wrapping paper taped around the outside, or one that was entirely undisguised and looked exactly like what it was: albacore or chunk light, packed in water or in oil.
 Nothing was left to the imagination.

 Aunt Willow enclosed notes, written on the back of used envelopes, instructing us that the tuna cans could now be used to store our tchochkes and what-nots.
 But in typical Willow fashion she admonished us.
 "Why do you continue to accumulate tchotchkes?" she demanded, in her large loopy handwriting.
 "Down with tchotchkes!
 Go Green!" she added.

 We all disposed of the tuna cans immediately.
 I know this because we have a cousins list-serve and some of us (naming no names) did not actually recycle the cans, but tossed them directly in the trash.
 (I know, I know: shame on me.)
 And since none of us are inclined to accumulate tchochkes and what-nots in the first place, Aunt Willow's Hanukkah gift was appreciated by not a single soul.